sadiaruhama/Clinical-SOAP-Note-Generator---Bilingual-Ambient-AI-for-Medical-Documentation/README.md

 ## 📖 1.Project Overview
-AIMScribe is an automated clinical documentation system that transforms raw, bilingual (Bangla-English) doctor-patient transcripts into structured **SOAP (Subjective, Objective, Assessment, Plan)** notes.
+It is an automated clinical documentation system that transforms raw, bilingual (Bangla-English) doctor-patient transcripts into structured **SOAP (Subjective, Objective, Assessment, Plan)** notes.
 By capturing clinical data in real-time, the tool aims to reduce the "documentation burden" that leads to physician burnout and medical errors.